30) Oscar - Chelsea to Shanghai SIPG (£52m, 2017)

 Four years after letting him leave, Manchester United brought Pogba back to Old Trafford.
 He made a bright start before Ferguson's old reservations about his attitude began to resurface, and his performances deteriorated in correlation with his relationship with Jose Mourinho.

 Pogba's ability has never been in question though, and he has been in sensational form since Ole Gunnar Solskjaer took over.
-Under the right manager, he might yet justify that fee.

 4) Ousmane Dembele - Borussia Dortmund to Barcelona (£96.8m, 2017)